HcaZreJ/capstone_2022/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- ROADMAP -->
 ## Roadmap

+(Section not yet updated, left the template here to be used in the future)

 - [x] Add Changelog
 - [x] Add back to top links